|Birth: ||Mar. 1, 1902|

 Their house was located at 2323 West Avenue 33 in Glassell Park, a neighborhood located in the hills of northeastern Los Angeles.
 They stayed there for a few years before they moved into the home of Jesse's mother, Mary.
 The home was located at 3830 Portola Avenue just south of the South Pasadena city limits in the El Serano district.
 They lived here for the remainder of their stay in California.

-From 1925 until 1936, Jesse worked as a prop man at United Artists Studios on the corner of Santa Monica Boulevard and Formosa Avenue in Hollywood.
+From 1925 until 1936, Jesse worked as a prop man.
 Sometimes, he held an umbrella over a star's head and sometimes he was used as an extra in movies.
 He held an umbrella over Mary Pickford's head in one of her movies.

 Jesse developed asthma and his doctor told him that he needed to move to a drier climate.
 So in 1936, the family moved back to Castle Dale and lived with Eleanor's parents.
 He didn't improve much.
 In late 1936, his friends suggested that they moved to St. George, Utah, where there was a drier climate.
 Located in the southwestern corner of Utah, St. George was a sleepy desert town about 120 miles northeast of Las Vegas, Nevada.